teateatea/heartbreaker/A/B/C/Martels/Rand's Retreat.md

 ## The *Crimson Coin - Tavern*
 There aren't a lot of options, so everybody spends a lot of time here.

 The trainers live here, usually 8-10 combat instructors, and 3-5 magic teachers.
-There's also a rat-trainer.
+There's also a rat-trainer, and a veteran with an eyepatch.

 ## A well
 Near the Crimson Coin.
 Central, and fairly inland.
 The water is crisp.